A crown is commonly called a “cap” that is placed over a mechanically weakened tooth (e.g. teeth with large cavities) in order to strengthen it.

 In the past, metal was the main material used to make crowns and this often shows through, creating a dark edge.
 Now, crowns are made of high quality porcelain which blends seamlessly with your natural teeth.

-There are 3 main types of dental bridges.
-Traditional fixed bridge is the most common type of bridge and consists of a pontic fused between 2 porcelain crowns that are anchored on neighboring teeth or implants.
-Resin-bonded or Maryland-bonded bridges are used when the gap to be filled is in between the front teeth or when the teeth on either side of the missing tooth are h3 and healthy without large fillings.
+There are 3 major types of dental bridges.
+A traditional fixed bridge is the most common type of bridge and consists of a pontic fused between 2 porcelain crowns that are anchored on neighbouring teeth or implants.
+Resin-bonded or Maryland-bonded bridges are used when the gap to be filled is in between the front teeth, or when the teeth on either side of the missing tooth are h3 and healthy without large fillings.
 The pontic is fused to metal bands or “wings” that are bonded to the adjacent teeth using cement that is hidden from view.
 Cantilever bridges are used when there are teeth present on only one side of the space, where the pontic is anchored to one or more adjacent teeth on one side.